nadavelkabets/Robot-Arm/README.md

 Actuator 2 and 3 will take the most ammount of load (probably around 50nm).
 They will probably use a powerful 80mm (diameter) brushless 100kv motor.

+The following materials will be considered for the strain wave reducer: ABS, nylon, nylon 12CF, TPU95A, iglide I180PF.
+The bearing ball cages might be manufactured using SLA.
+(Siraya tech mecha?
+Phrozen nylon-green?)

 ## Project log
 A test station was constructed to test components and software.
 ![Test station](https://github.com/nadavelkabets/Robot-Arm/blob/main/media/IMG_0316.jpg)